 Directed by Joseph Sargent

 I don’t believe that Colossus was given a widespread release.
 I didn’t see it until 1971, on a double bill with The Andromeda Strain.
 Robert Wise’s big Sci-fi hit was more expensive, but Colossus is just as well made, and arguably more ambitious.
 Crichton’s Andromeda is at heart a slick update on a ‘fifties monster movie: scientists try to defeat a threat from outer space.
 Colossus is a visionary, political look at a possible misuse of computers.
 America loses control of its defenses when security is entrusted to a supposedly infallible machine.
-Such a thin is not impossible.
+Such a thing is not impossible.
 Lately we’ve been fearing that America may have lost control of its elections, due to direct hacking and the influence of computer-based social media manipulation.

 The tight screenplay by James Bridges, given exemplary direction by Joseph Sargent, makes D.F.
 Jones’ story seem more than feasible.
 In the near future, the U.S. is still locked in an edgy nuclear standoff with the Soviets.
-A forward-thinking President (Gordon Pinsent) has entrusted science genius Dr. Charles Forbin (Eric Braeden) with building a computer to take over the country’s defense.
+A forward-thinking President (Gordon Pinsent) has entrusted science genius Dr. Charles Forbin (Eric Braeden) to build a computer to take over the country’s defense.
 We’ll be protected from accidental war through human error.
-Forbin’s computer Colossus is buried in an impenetrable vault deep inside a mountain, to make human tampering or sabotage impossible.
+Forbin’s computer Colossus is buried in an impenetrable vault deep inside a mountain, to render human tampering or sabotage impossible.
 The White House holds a gala activation party, but the honeymoon ends before it has begun.
 Colossus immediately detects the existence of a Russian computer just like itself, and demands to be put in contact with it.
 The computer cannot be ignored: it controls our nuclear missiles, and is perfectly willing to blow up a U.S. target if it is not obeyed.

 Instead of opposing the Soviets, Colossus joins forces with its opposite number, a computer named ‘Guardian.’
 Together they subdue Washington and Moscow and initiate plans to secure the entire world.
 The computer uses its new authority without hesitation.
 Speaking through a teletype machine, and then via an artificial voice (Paul Frees), Colossus appoints Forbin as his primary human contact.
 The computer then orders the execution of the ‘redundant’ Russian scientist in charge of Guardian.
 The Cold War is instantly over, but now Forbin and his staff must desperately search for a way to stop what they’ve created.

 Starry-eyed Sci-fi fans would like nothing more than for some paternalistic Good Guys to appear from nowhere and straighten out Earth’s political problems — as the guardians of a planet, we seem less capable of acting responsibly now than ever before.
-As Klaatu said, all we have to do is to give up our Freedom to act irresponsibly.
+As Klaatu said, all we have to do is surrender our Freedom to act irresponsibly.
 With no aliens available, Forbin envisions a superhuman computer as the savior of a flawed mankind.

 Handing over the nuclear keys to a computer may sound like a good idea at this particular moment.
-The whole point of Colossus is to demonstrate that men can’t use technology to avoid their human responsibilities: it’s a deal with the Devil.
+The whole point of Colossus is to demonstrate that men can’t use technology to dodge human responsibilities: it’s a deal with the Devil.
 A sentient computer overlord takes control, consolidating its power so as to steer mankind toward its idea of a better future.
 Because Colossus is already programmed to kill when necessary (that’s war in a nutshell), it is ready to spend human lives for the betterment of the species.
 Forbin’s somewhat smug attitude vanishes when his top scientists are summarily executed without trial.

-Director Joseph Sargent made scores of intelligent, smartly directed TV shows; I only know this feature, and his superior crime thriller The Taking of Pelham One Two Three.
+Director Joseph Sargent made scores of intelligent, smartly directed TV shows; I only know this feature and his superior crime thriller The Taking of Pelham One Two Three.
 Deft direction makes the Colossus communication scenes exciting and suspenseful.
 Following the example of the Live TV setups in John Frankenheimer’s political thrillers, the talking-to-TV-monitors scenes weren’t faked.
 When players in the White House command room speak to scientists at the Colossus computer central, the two sets were built in adjoining sound stages, with real TV cameras working.
 Both ends of the conversations were filmed together, in real time.
 It really helps make the dialogue exchanges natural.

 The film’s sets help in other ways as well.
 The computers are real and the actors behave properly around them.
 Most late- ‘sixies computer movies don’t understand the hardware very well — Billion Dollar Brain, Hot Millions.
 We do get little montages of obsolete reel to reel tape drives, shots of circuit boards and punch tape machines.
 The graphics and the large billboard-like readouts aren’t as klunky as they might be, even though today’s interfaces have greatly surpassed the ‘futuristic’ way in which Forbin and Colossus communicate.
 In the book the story is set in the 1990s; but the film isn’t specific.